 Nebraska Medical Foundation

 The physician leadership academy focuses on improving physician leader’s proficiency in 18 leadership competencies that are validated to improve leadership effectiveness.
-In addition, the program will provide strategies and practice to reduce any of nine reactive tendencies the physician leader may have that are associated with decreased leadership effectiveness.
+In addition, the program provides strategies and practice to reduce any of nine reactive tendencies the physician leader may have that are associated with decreased leadership effectiveness.
 The program is a combination of small group learning, self-awareness, feedback, experiential learning and individual coaching.
 Nebraska Medical Foundation piloted the program the first year with a cohort of 10 physicians, refined the program during the second year with 10 new physicians.
 They are expanding the program next year with a cohort of 20 physicians in the Omaha area and 10 physicians in Western Nebraska.